 Here are the requirements for eligibility for mother's or father's benefits.

 If you get remarried.
-If you remarry at any age, you can’t get mother’s or father’s benefits anymore.
+If you remarry at any age, you can't get mother's or father's benefits anymore.
 However, if your subsequent marriage ends, your benefits can be restarted.
-Same-sex relationships don’t currently affect entitlement to benefits.
+Same-sex marriage counts as remarriage only if you live in a state that recognizes same-sex marriage.

 Children under the age of 18, or up to 19 if going to elementary or secondary school full time, can get survivors benefits based on the deceased parent's earnings history.
 If the child became disabled before he or she was 22, benefits are available for the child regardless of age.
 In addition to the biological child of the deceased worker, an adopted child, stepchild, grandchild, and even step-grandchild may be eligible for the child's benefit.
 The child must be unmarried.